NAG-DevOps/streamalert-ws/doc/team2/pm1/README.md

 * Select an existing Tomcat v7.0 server instance and click on finish
 * An HTML form with the parsing parameters and a button to parse is displayed

+## Part 3 - StreamAlert as a SOAP Service

+### Setting Up The Web Service In Eclipse ###

+* Create an empty Dynamic Web Project called PM1_StreamAlert_Service
+* Copy src/service/streamalert from the zip and paste it in the Eclipse project under src
+* Delete the streamalert.WebContent and streamalert.WebContent.wsdl packages
+* Copy src/utilities from the zip and paste it in the Eclipse project under src
+* Copy src/service/streamalert/WebContent from the zip and paste it in the root of the Eclipse project.
+Overwrite the existing files
+* If you did not name your project PM1_StreamAlert_Service, in Eclipse, open the **LiveTest.wsdl** in source view and change the **wsdlsoap:address** location attribute to have the name of your project in the path
+* If your Tomcat server is using a port other than 9999, open the **XMLParser.wsdl** in source view and change the **wsdlsoap:address** location attribute to have the port of your Tomcat server in the path

 ### Who do I talk to? ###

 * Alex Genio (Team Leader)